How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Blade performance

-- Skin health
+- Skin comfort

 - Overall cost

-Proper storage helps you:
+Proper storage may help you:

-- Maintain sharpness longer
+- Maintain blade sharpness longer

-- Prevent skin irritation
+- Reduce the risk of skin irritation